Getting out of debt is a concern for many of us.

-That’s why, in my opinion, paying off debt as quickly as possible without having any savings is very risky.
+That’s why paying off debt as quickly as possible without having any savings is very risky.

 8. Ask for a raise or look for new income streams

 Many people have debt not because they are bad at Personal Finance but because they don’t make enough money.

 In Switzerland, the poverty rate is 6.6%, which may not seem like much.
-However, 13.5% of the population is also considered at risk of poverty!
+However, 13.5% of the population is also considered at risk of poverty.

 This shows how real the risk of poverty is and how it can be independent of a country’s economy.

 Another interesting fact is that, in Switzerland, 4.2% of the working population is considered poor.

 Unfortunately, not everyone can change jobs or ask for a raise.
 Nevertheless, it is important to look for solutions and ask for help.

 When did you ask for a raise last time?
 If you can’t get a raise at your current job, can you consider changing jobs to earn more?
-Or maybe starting a side-hustle?
+Or maybe starting a side hustle?

 9. Never pay full price!

 It’s a slow process, but it is definitely worth it considering the opportunities better finances will offer you.

-Start working on your finances asap, implementing one personal finance tip at a time.
+Start working on your finances ASAP, implementing one personal finance tip at a time.